What HIPAA compliance looks like

 HIPAA Gap Analysis

-Maps your policies and security documentation against HIPAA Security Rule and Privacy Rule requirements.
-Produces coverage status per control with confidence scoring, evidence citations, and specific remediation steps.
-The output format is designed for auditor consumption, not internal review only.
+Maps your policies and security documentation against HIPAA Security Rule and Privacy Rule requirements with coverage status, confidence scoring, evidence citations, and specific remediation steps.
+This methodology drives the organizational policy gap analysis in the AI Compliance Baseline and the comprehensive gap analysis in the AI Risk & Compliance Program.
+The output is structured for auditors, not internal review only.

 HIPAA Security RulePrivacy Rule